Skip to Content

 Instructions

-• Over medium low heat, add the coconut oil and sugar mixture.
+3. Over medium low heat, add the coconut oil and sugar mixture to a saucepan.
 Stir until it has melted and is smooth.

-• Store in a airtight container in the pantry for up to a month.
-Makes about 10 1/4 cup servings
+8. Store in a airtight container in the pantry for up to a month.
+Makes about 10 servings of ¼ cup of these maple cinnamon pecans.

 Disclosure of Material Connection: Some of the links in the post above are "affiliate links."
 This means if you click on the link and purchase the item, I will receive a small commission from the sale, but the price is the same for you.
 I am disclosing this in accordance with the Federal Trade Commission's 16 CFR, Part 255: "Guides Concerning the Use of Endorsements and Testimonials in Advertising."